Biography

 Upon returning from Europe and graduating with my doctoral degree, my husband's position relocated us to the Washington, D.C. area.
 I found a full-time, seasonal position at the Smithsonian Center for Folklife and Cultural Heritage, as Program Coordinator for the "Smithsonian Inside Out" program at the 2010 Folklife Festival.
 I also continued to teach as an Adjunct Instructor for two universities in Virginia while I searched for a full-time academic position.
 That Fall, I accepted a position as Assistant Professor of Art Education at a university in Cleveland, Ohio.
 I enjoyed the position in Cleveland very much and would have loved to have stayed, but a permanent move to Ohio did not prove to be compatible with other important factors in my life.
 An extremely pivotal, personal tragedy led to the circumstance of beginning anew in the lovely Huntsville, Alabama area.

-Buying a country home with over 10 acres and a pond in Madison County, Alabama brought out the farmers in my husband and I. We accumulated a small herd of friendly nubian goats (registered as "Goat Bros. & Does") who are responsible for weed management around the property.
-We stocked our pond with Tilapia, Bass, and a variety of other fun fish.
-We keep extra busy raising our sprightly preschooler along with generations of fowl--ducks, turkeys, guinea fowl and chickens; primarily for fresh egg production, but they also assist through tick and bug consumption.
-We also keep two bee hives and big plans for creating some crafty honey products in the future.
-Additionally, we enjoy the fruits of our labors from gardening and have begun to reap rewards from orchards planted when we first arrived.
+Buying a country home with over 10 acres and a pond in Madison County, Alabama brought out the farmers in my husband and I. We accumulated a small herd of friendly goats (registered as "Goat Bros. & Does") who are responsible for weed management around the property.
+We stocked our pond with a variety of fun fish.
+We keep extra busy raising our sprightly daughter along with generations of fowl--ducks, turkeys, guinea fowl and chickens--primarily for fresh egg production, but they also assist through tick and bug consumption.
+We enjoy the fruits of our labors from gardening and have begun to reap rewards from orchards planted when we first arrived.

 All images and text on this website are subject to copyright law.
 Please request permission if you would like to copy or use images or text beyond viewing this site.